Our team

 Emily is a commercial lawyer specialising in the sport and technology sectors.

 Emily has particular experience in commercial contracts, data privacy compliance, brand licensing, and sponsorship and endorsement related agreements.
 She advises a breadth of clients from high growth to established companies, both in the business to consumer and business to business space.
+Emily also advises on player contracts and football transfers including both Cristiano Ronaldo and Riyad Mahrez’s respective moves to Saudi Pro League clubs.

 Scott Treleaven